-The IGT is a computerized assessment that assists in the evaluation of decision-making mediated by the prefrontal cortex.
-The program tracks the examinee’s selection of cards from four decks, two of which cause overall gain and two of which cause overall loss.
+The IGT is a computerized assessment that assists in the evaluation of decision making mediated by the prefrontal cortex.
+The program tracks the examinee’s selection of advantageous and disadvantageous cards from four decks.
 The IGT is ideal for assessing patients who exhibit poor decision-making skills in the presence of otherwise normal or unaffected intelligence because of head injury or insult or any other condition thought to impact the function of the prefrontal cortex.

 Features and benefits